tylerbrockett/Alert-Bot-Reddit/README.md

 Send a private message to /u/Alert_Bot with the body of the message specifying what you want the bot to look out for.
 Detailed grammar is found at the bottom of this page.
 Essentially there is the subscribe action, and a list of parameters.
 Parameter List:

-#####Parameter Values:
+#####Parameter Values
 ***NOTES:*** All parameters can be combined to form one specific, constrained subscription.
 Also note that most parameters support a comma separated list of words or phrases as well, each of which need to show up in order to constitute a match.
 The nice thing about this is that the order of the words does ***NOT*** matter.

 * ***-title***
     * Function:
         * Specifies words or phrases to watch out for in the title of the post.
 Multiple '-title' parameters can be specified, the user will be notified of the post even if only ***ONE*** of the '-title' parameters match.
     * Examples:
-        * subscribe -title cats
+        * subscribe -title cats -subreddit funny
-            * Watches for posts containing the word 'cats' in its title
+            * Watches for posts containing the word 'cats' in its title, in the /r/funny subreddit.
-        * subscribe -title cats -title dogs
+        * subscribe -title cats -title dogs -subreddit funny
-            * Watches for posts containing the word 'cats' ***OR*** 'dogs' in its title.
+            * Watches for posts containing the word 'cats' ***OR*** 'dogs' in its title, in the /r/funny subreddit.
-        * subscribe -title cats, dogs
+        * subscribe -title funny cats -subreddit funny
-            * Watches for posts containing the words 'cats' ***AND*** 'dogs' in its title, but order doesn't matter.
+            * Watches for posts containing the phrase 'funny cats' in its title, in the /r/funny subreddit.
-        * subscribe -title funny cats
+        * subscribe -title funny cats, dogs -subreddit funny
-            * Watches for posts containing the phrase 'funny cats' in its title.
+            * Watches for posts containing the phrase 'funny cats' ***AND*** 'dogs' in its title in the /r/funny subreddit, but order of the two phrases doesn't matter.
     * Aliases:
         * -title
         * -item